German government response to the COVID-19 pandemic: 15–21 March

 On 15 March, local elections in Bavaria took place amid the crisis.
 Many election workers dropped out so that the elections were "acutely threatened" and teachers had to be conscripted on one day's notice.
 German Interior Minister Horst Seehofer announced the closing of the borders with France, Switzerland, Austria, Denmark and Luxembourg.
 The measure would begin on 16 March and the transportation of goods and commuters would be exempt.
 Deutsche Bahn decided to reduce its regional traffic and, to protect its staff, suspended further ticket inspections.

 On 16 March, the state of Bavaria declared a state of emergency for 14 days and introduced measures to limit public movement and provide additional funds for medicine supplies.
 Bavarian minister president Markus Söder ordered closures of all sports and leisure facilities starting on 17 March.
 Restaurants were ordered to limit their dine-in opening hours to before 3:00 pm; to ensure a minimum distance of 1.5 metres between guests; and to accommodate a maximum of 30 guests.
 Supermarkets, chemist's shops, banks, pet shops, and all businesses that sell essential basic needs are allowed extended opening times including on Sundays, while non-essential shops are to be closed at all times.

 Italian scientists, including virologist Roberto Burioni, warned Germany against underestimating the danger and the director of Eurac Research stated that Germany needed a lockdown or the numbers would go out of control.
 In the evening, Merkel announced measures similar to Bavaria for the entire country, agreed on by all federal states and the ruling coalition.
-This also includes a prohibition on travelling in coaches, attending religious meetings, visiting playgrounds or engaging in tourism.
+This also included a prohibition on travelling in coaches, attending religious meetings, visiting playgrounds or engaging in tourism.
 The government stressed it was no "shutdown".

 On 17 March, Germany along with the European Union closed its borders to travellers from outside the bloc for 30 days, with exceptions for some European countries and designated essential purposes, and advised its citizens not to travel abroad.
 Inbound travel to Frankfurt Airport was suspended the same evening.
 Chancellor Merkel also stated that the European Commission had begun work on a collective tender for medical gear.